Terra Nova (2008 film)

 Terra Nova (Новая Земля) is an action film, directed by Aleksandr Melnik and released in 2008.
 The film stars Konstantin Lavronenko, Andrei Feskov, Marat Basharov, Pavel Sborshchikov, Sergei Zhigunov, Aleksandr Samoylenko, Tommy 'Tiny' Lister and Ingeborga Dapkunaite.
 It was filmed in Russia, Ukraine, Malta and Norway.

+The film received the award for the Best Cinematography at the Sochi film festival.

 Plot

 In 2013, capital punishment has been abolished.
 With prison spaces running out, a group of prisoners are taken to an island called Novaya Zemlya for the sake of an experiment.